Digital twin vs digital shadow vs digital model: key differences explained

 What is Virtual Commissioning and why is it important?

-Virtual Commissioning makes it possible to test and optimize automated systems before commissioning, reducing start-up time, integration errors and operating costs.
+Virtual Commissioning makes it possible to test and optimize automation systems before physical commissioning.
+It helps reduce integration errors, startup time and commissioning costs, while improving confidence in system performance.

 Contact Flexcon to develop a tailored simulation and Digital Twin project.